-If you have not completed the education listed in the Primary Language Pathway requirements above, or you have not achieved the required minimum scores in an approved English language test within one year prior to commencement of study, you will need to complete an approved English Language Test with acceptable scores before your application can be considered for admission.
+If you have not completed the education listed in the Primary Language Pathway requirements above, you do not hold current, full registration with NMBA, or you have not achieved the required minimum scores in an approved English language test within one year prior to commencement of study, you will need to complete an approved English Language Test with acceptable scores before your application can be considered for admission.

 Refer to USC’s English Language Requirements at English language requirements for further information.